 Florida’s 3-20 license is exclusively for public adjusters.
 Public adjusters do not work for an insurance company.
 Instead, these adjusters work on behalf of the claimant, with the hope that they can maximize the claim value from the insurance company.
 The 3-20 license cannot be used to work for any insurance company or independent adjusting firm.

 The process for becoming a Public Adjuster in Florida is a bit more complex than the previous license designations, but the first step is to obtain the 6-20 license discussed earlier in this article.
-After receiving the 6-20 license, you must train under another public adjuster for 6 months and then pass the 3-20 exam to become a licensed public adjuster.
+After receiving the 6-20 license, you must train under another public adjuster for six months and then pass the 3-20 exam to become a licensed public adjuster.

 Bottom Line: If you’re interested in becoming a public adjuster in Florida, the first step is to obtain the 6-20 resident license.
 You can read details on how to move forward with the 3-20 public adjuster license in our Florida Public Adjuster Blog Article.

 Florida 4-40 Customer Representative License

 There is one additional Florida insurance license offered by AdjusterPro’s sister company, All-Lines Training, so we wanted to mention it to avoid any confusion.
-The 4-40 Customer Representative License is for Florida residents who work in insurance agencies or for insurance agents.
-You can read more about customer reps and the 4-40 license in our Florida CIR Blog Article.
+The Florida 4-40 Customer Representative License is for residents who work in insurance agencies or for insurance agents.
+You can read more about customer reps and the 440 license in their Florida 440 License Blog Article.

 The Final Bottom Line: No matter which Florida insurance claims adjuster license you need, AdjusterPro can help.
 Our Certified Adjuster Pre-Licensing Course satisfies the state’s requirements for the 6-20, 7-20, and 70-20 license types, as well as the first step of the 3-20 public adjuster license.
 Ready to get started?
 Call one of our career consultants at 214-329-9030, or chat with us on the website.
 We’re here to help.